pingcap/docs/ticdc/ticdc-sink-to-cloud-storage.md

 >
 > This feature is experimental.
 It is not recommended to use it in the production environment.

-Since v6.5.0, TiCDC supports saving row change events to Amazon S3, Azure Blob Storage, and NFS.
-This document describes how to create a changefeed that replicates incremental data to cloud storage using TiCDC, and how data is stored.
+Since v6.5.0, TiCDC supports saving row change events to storage services, including Amazon S3, Azure Blob Storage, and NFS.
+This document describes how to create a changefeed that replicates incremental data to such storage services using TiCDC, and how data is stored.
 The organization of this document is as follows:

 - [How to replicate data to storage services](#replicate-change-data-to-storage-services)
 - [How data is stored in storage services](#storage-path-structure)